ashwin-gangadhar-mdb/monogodb-blogs/You do not need Frontier Models to power your RAG architecture.md

 Organizations adopting this strategy can achieve accelerated AI performance, resource savings, and future-proof solutions—driving innovation and competitive advantage across different sectors.

 ## Further Reading
+* **Atlas Vector Search:** This course will provide you with an introduction to artificial intelligence and vector search.
+Then, you'll learn how to generate embeddings for your data, store your embeddings in MongoDB Atlas, and index and search your embeddings to perform a semantic search.
+You'll also learn how to build and use hybrid search that leverages text search capabilities of Atlas Search and semantic search capacilities of Atlas Vector Search.
+After you become familiar with how vector search works, you'll use it to build a retrieval-augmented generation (RAG) application to build a custom chatbot.
+Finally, you'll learn key commands for managing your vector search indexes in the Atlas CLI and MongoDB Shell. [https://learn.mongodb.com/learning-paths/atlas-vector-search](https://learn.mongodb.com/learning-paths/atlas-vector-search)
 * **FireAttention V2:** Improves long-context inference efficiency by up to 12x. [https://fireworks.ai/blog/fireattention-v2-long-context-inference](https://fireworks.ai/blog/fireattention-v2-long-context-inference)
 * **FireAttention V3:** Enables cost-effective GPU inference with AMD hardware. [https://fireworks.ai/blog/fireattention-v3](https://fireworks.ai/blog/fireattention-v3)
 * **FireOptimizer:** Allows users to customize latency and quality for production inference workloads. [https://fireworks.ai/blog/fireoptimizer](https://fireworks.ai/blog/fireoptimizer)